Inyanyanel/SQL_petail_sales_performance/README.md

 #### Findings and results
 ---
-  - January was the top selling month with Kshs.
-75,160.51 while April the lowest at Kshs.
-2,870.46.
+  - Electronics category was the highest selling category (Kshs.
+313,810.00) revenue wise followed by clothing (Kshs.
+311,070.00) and beauty (Kshs.
+286,840.00).
+Clothing (701 items) recorded the most orders followed closely by electronics (684 items) then beauty (612 items).
   - Top sales order was invoice no. 860-79-0874 selling as Kshs.
 1,042.65.
   - The profits were predetermined at a margin of 5%.
   - The company experienced boom in sales fo the first quarter then sales dwindeled in the latter quarters.